PJ Dick Innovation Fund: Faculty Grants Program

 Can a team of multiple people apply?

 Yes, collaborative teams are welcome to apply.
-Team members can be from other departments, but the project lead should be an architecture faculty member.
+Team members can be from other departments, but the project lead should be a full-time Carnegie Mellon Architecture faculty member.
 Budgets for team projects should still fall within the proposed funding ranges.

 Can I apply as a project lead on one project and be listed as a team member on other applications during the same funding cycle?